Getting Started

 Payment Service Connection

-• Communication with the payment device is handled via the PaymentService class.
+- Communication with the payment device is handled via the singleton method

-• The PaymentService class must first connect to the TECS payment application before any actions can be taken.
+class must first connect to the TECS payment application (NaTALI) before any commands can be run such assendTransaction

 // Payment service is successfully connected